matthewbrake/bill-ocr/README.md

 # AI Bill Analyzer (Simplified for Self-Hosting)

-An intuitive application that uses the Gemini AI to scan and analyze utility bills.
+An intuitive application that uses AI to scan and analyze utility bills.
 Upload an image of your bill to extract key information, visualize usage data, and export the results.

-This version has been simplified for easy self-hosting on your own computer.
+This version has been simplified for easy self-hosting and now supports both the **Google Gemini** cloud API and a local **Ollama** instance.

 ## Features

+-   **Flexible AI Backend**: Choose between the powerful Google Gemini API or a private, local Ollama instance.
--   **Intelligent OCR**: Accurately extracts key details, line items, and usage chart data from any bill image using Gemini.
+-   **Intelligent OCR**: Accurately extracts key details, line items, and usage chart data from any bill image.
 -   **Editable Data**: Review and edit all extracted data before saving or exporting.
 -   **Data Export**: Download analysis to a CSV file or submit the data to a form endpoint.
--   **Persistent History**: Your analysis history is saved in your browser's local storage for privacy and convenience.
+-   **Persistent History & Settings**: Your analysis history and AI provider settings are saved in your browser's local storage for privacy and convenience.
--   **Client-Side Rate Limiting**: Prevents accidental API spam by limiting requests.

 ---